Mac-COMP-127-Spring-21-Mod3-classroom/course-project-02_jeremy_youssef_ruben/README.md

 ## Challenges

 As mentioned above, the possiblity of implementing a more advanced ghost AI rather than simple randomizatin was a concern during the planning phase.
+We were also ware of the complications of general movement and making sure the sprites interacted with the tiles as wanted.